abdulrahman-111/ROUTE4ME/README.markdown

 ## Overview

 **Route4Me** is a C++-based application designed to optimize package delivery routes across multiple zones, including a warehouse.
-Developed as a project for the Digital Systems Design course (ECE 115), it implements graph algorithms to compute:
+Developed as a project for the Data Structures and Algorithms course (CSE 123), it implements graph algorithms to compute:
 - **Minimum Spanning Tree (MST)** using Prim's Algorithm for cost-efficient network design.
 - **Shortest Paths** using Dijkstra's Algorithm for the fastest delivery routes from any specified zone.